Meet Bacillus mojavensis – A Natural Ally in Your Soil

 Let’s dig into how this unsung hero of the soil is making a big difference on real farms.

-Unlike synthetic pesticides or fertilisers, B. mojavensis works in harmony with your crops.
+Unlike synthetic fertilisers, B. mojavensis works in harmony with your crops.
 It lives quietly in the root zone or even inside the plant itself.
-There, it boosts nutrient uptake, strengthens roots, and produces natural compounds that protect against fungal pathogens and stress.
+There, it boosts nutrient uptake, strengthens roots, and produces natural compounds that protect against stress.

 In this article, we’ll explore how Bacillus mojavensis works, where it thrives, and why it may be the next must-have tool in sustainable arable farming.